ktorz-net/hacka-py/doc/tuto-replit.md

 [Replit](https://replit.com) is a kind off web-base IDE that allows developers to share and collaborate on the code edition.

-After creating an account, create a replit (a replit working repertory) on python for instance and import **HackaGames** files.
+After creating an account, create a replit (a replit working repository) on python for instance and import **HackaGames** files (On bitbucket web page, the `...` button reveals a `download repository` option).

 **HackaGames** is only dependent on ZeroMQ library to permit multi-processes to communicate together.
 In the shell: